2021 arrested with handcuffs patrol patch.jpg

-A Jefferson County Sheriff’s Office deputy found a substance suspected of being methamphetamine in a pickup that was stopped for driving erratically west of Pevely.
-A 53-year-old Hazelwood man, who was a passenger, allegedly said the meth belonged to him, authorities reported.
+A Jefferson County Sheriff’s Office deputy arrested a 53-year-old Hazelwood man after reportedly finding a substance believed to be methamphetamine in a pickup the man was riding in that was being driven erratically west of Pevely.
+The suspect allegedly said the meth belonged to him, authorities reported.

-The driver allegedly admitted to using a controlled substance earlier in the day, but the person driving the pickup did not show signs of impairment after a different deputy administered field sobriety tests.
+The driver allegedly admitted to using a controlled substance earlier in the day but did not show signs of impairment after a different deputy administered field sobriety tests.
 The driver was released at the scene, according to the report.

 While the other deputy was administering the field tests, the deputy who stopped the pickup retrieved his K-9 partner to inspect the exterior of the pickup.
 The police dog indicated there may be narcotics in the Nissan, the report said.